-243 (8) Theology and Development (1L, 1T) 253 (8) Theology and Development (1L, 1T) (BTh: Part-time)
+243 (8) Theology and Development (1L, 1T)

+253 (8) Theology and Development (1L, 1T) (BTh: Part-time)

-To deepen theological reflection on attempts at social transformation in concrete local development situations, with the purpose of ascertaining how biblical norms and perspectives could influence the character of concrete development work; also, to provide students with theoretical and critical perspectives of "hot button" development issues (locally, continentally and globally) and to equip them with the analytical tools and theoretical frameworks for critical reflection on the process of development and the role of faith communities in responding to development processes and issues.
+This module focuses on poverty and inequality in South Africa, Africa, and globally on macro and grassroots levels, offering theological perspectives on development and the history of faith communities in addressing these issues.
+The module aims to deepen theological reflection on attempts at social transformation in concrete local development situations, exploring how biblical norms and perspectives could influence the character of development work.
+It equips students with the analytical tools and theoretical frameworks for critical reflection on the process of development and the role of faith communities in responding to development processes and issues, including "hot button" development issues (locally, continentally, and globally).